-From the rehabilitation clinic, Workers' Compensation Board of British Columbia, Vancouver of maximal tenderness found (usually four) were accurately determined and marked.
-These points seemed to correspond to the sites of muscle motor points in the regions and were confirmed as such by electric stimulation.
+In addition to eliciting the classic signs, the examiner palpated carefully the entire elbow region with a blunt point or the tip of a finger.
+Points of maximal tenderness found (usually four) were accurately determined and marked.
+These points seemed to correspond to the sites of muscle motor points in the region and were confirmed as such by electric stimulation.
 A motor point is defined as the site where a muscle twitch may be evoked in response to minimal electric stimulation.
-This point, a fixed anatomic site, lies close to where the motor nerve enters the muscle.6 Many of the motor points of the wrist extensors lie around the lateral epicondyle of the humerus, where there is also a rich supply of sensory nerve fibre endings (Fig 1).7 Other upper-limb motor points where tenderness might be found were likewise examined (Figs. 2, 3 and 4).
+This point, a fixed anatomic site, lies close to where the motor nerve enters the muscle.
+Many of the motor points of the wrist extensor lie around the lateral epicondyle of the humerus, where there is also a rich supply of sensory nerve fibre endings (Fig I).
+Other upper-limb motor points where tenderness might be found were likewise examined (Figs. 2, 3 and 4).
 Since the tender muscles have common root derivations of their motor nerves (Table I), the cervical spine was also examined.